BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/index.md

 ### Choice of hardware

-Depending on the target throughput, usage profiles and data volume the hardware specification can vary greatly; please take a look at the @ref:[benchmarks section](../delta/benchmarks/v1.4.2.md) to get an idea of what you should expect in terms of throughput with various hardware configurations.
+Depending on the target throughput, usage profiles and data volume the hardware specification can vary greatly.

 When the usage profiles are unknown a couple of rules of thumb should narrow the scope:

 1. Nexus uses a collection of data stores (@link:[PostgreSQL](https://www.postgresql.org/){ open=new },
     @link:[Elasticsearch](https://www.elastic.co/elasticsearch){ open=new },